AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Finished class #11 of #100Devs.
 Practiced lesson #7 - setting backgrounds & gradients from shayhowe.com

 **Thoughts**: "Knowing is not enough; we must apply.
 Willing is not enough; we must do." -Johann Wolfgang von Goethe

+### R1D20: June 20

+**Today's Progress**: Today has been a more productive day than most of the previous days.
+Finished two more lessons from shayhowe.com.

+**Thoughts**: "Keep your eyes on the stars, and your feet on the ground." -Theodore Roosevelt